kamelnetworks/sonic/misc.md

 | Reset configuration | `sonic-cfggen -H -k "$(sonic-cfggen -d -v 'DEVICE_METADATA.localhost.hwsku')" --print-data > /etc/sonic/config_db.json` |
 | Hardware reset SFP module | `sudo sfputil reset Ethernet0`

-## Enable REST API authentication
+## Enable REST and gNMI API authentication

-By default the REST API is unauthenticated (!!) so you want to enable some sort of authentication.
+By default the REST and gNMI API is unauthenticated (!!) so you want to enable some sort of authentication.

 Today, due to some weirdness in handling `nil` values you can load the following configuration blob:
 ```json